Geo-omics/WLE-Acidobacteria-Genomes/README.md

 LE_H2O2.repseq.degapped.fasta contains the representative 16S rRNA V4 OTU sequences from https://github.com/Geo-omics/Characterizing-individual-Microcystis-colony-phycosphere-communities

 Acido_16S_vs_WLE_OTUs.blastn.postblast.txt shows the BLAST results of aligning the representative OTU sequences to the full-length 16S rRNA sequences from the MAGs.

+Bryobacter_CoA8_C33_genes_vs_nr.postblast.top1.NCBIaccessions.txt and Paludibaculum_CoA2_C42_genes_vs_nr.postblast.top1.NCBIaccessions.txt files contain the results of blasting the predicted protein sequences from each MAG to NCBI nr database.
+Contains only the best hit for each protein.